NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The structure's position in the scene
 - `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
-dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
+dict, or list of MinMaxFloat dicts): The structure's rotation in the scene.
+For doors, must be 0, 90, 180, or 270
+- `wall_material` (string, or list of strings): The material for the wall around the door.
-- `scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Scale of the door
+- `wall_scale_x` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): Scale of the walls around the door in the x direction.
+Default: A random value between 2 and the size of the room in the direction parallel with the door and wall.
+- `wall_scale_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): Scale of the walls around the door in the y direction.
+The door will be 2 units high, so this scale must be greater than 2 for the top wall to appear.
+Default: A random value between 2 and the height of the room.

 #### StructuralDropperConfig